AaronMorelli/ChiRho_MSSQL/README.md

-# ChiRho_MSSQL
+# ChiRho
-A performance tool for SQL Server
+A T-SQL toolkit for troubleshooting performance and stability problems on SQL Server instances